HCD5 Bank Chambers, Stockport, Sales Update

 Sales update: As of mid April 2019 we have completed on the sale of all units including the commercial unit.

-The payment of interest to investors continues as of October 2019 to be delayed by the fact that we cannot complete on the sale of the freehold until we have building control sign off – further information regarding the issues are below.
+The payment of interest to investors continues as of January 2021 to be delayed by the fact that we cannot complete on the sale of the freehold until we have building control sign off – further information regarding the issues are below.
+The impact of the Coronavirus pandemic means it is unlikely this issue will be resolved in the near future as the majority of non-essential services throughout the country are being impacted.

 Early September 2019 we have managed to negotiate a lower price with the same purchaser of the freehold so the sale can now progress without the requirement to ask leaseholders if they wish to purchase the freehold.
 We will do all we can to progress this sale as quickly as possible but as of September 209 we are still waiting on the council and building control with regards to the acoustics issue (see above).
 A final acoustic report is being prepared to send to the council.
 As of the start of October 2019, completion of the acoustic report was delayed due to a few flat owners not giving us access to their properties.
 We now have their permission to do so.
 As of the end of October 2019 we are fixing a leak in one property before that apartment owner will let us access their property.
 November 2019 we are carrying out repairs to the lift.